 When you join our CSA program you agree to share in both the bounty and risks of the farm.
 We are committed to providing delicious, high quality vegetables to our members each week of the season.
 However, each farming season comes with uncertainties.
 Extreme weather events, pest infestations, and crop diseases are all risks to any farming venture.
 It is possible that one of these issues could influence the quantity of vegetables we are able to distribute to members.
 If this is ever the case, we are committed to communicating fully with our members about the situation.
 We design our farming system with a focus on diversity and resiliency in order to reduce the impact and likelihood of crop failures in any given year.

 On the other hand, when we do well, you do well.
 When you become a member, you provide the financial support we need to get the season started.
 At the end of a good year your investment has provided a stable foundation for our next season.
 The financial stability of the farm allows us to continue to provide high quality food to nourish your household.

 In general, we do not allow cancellations or refunds for CSA shares.
-By signing up for a share, you are making a commitment to Field Notes Farm for the growing season.
+By signing up for a share, you are making a commitment to Rising Sand Organics for the growing season.
 We are willing to consider exceptions on a case-by-case basis, please contact us to discuss further.